Author agreements (publication agreements): which aspects are relevant?

 This also applies to scholarly contributions to edited volumes (collections) for which the author received no remuneration (cf. § 38 (1) and (2) UrhG).

 As a general rule, however, publishing agreements tend to grant the publisher or editor an exclusive licence to exploit the work.
 In the case of journal articles, these will then be subject to § 38 (4) UrhG, provided that the conditions stated in this clause are met.
 The article may then be self-archived by the author under the stipulated terms once the 12-month period has elapsed.
 If the requirements stipulated in § 38 (4) UrhG are not met, you will need to check whether and to what extent the publisher permits self-archiving.
-Please consult the SHERPA/RoMEO database for more details on each publisher's policy on green OA.
+Please consult the Open Policy Finder database for more details on each publisher's policy on green OA.

 Assignment of exploitation rights in the context of a publishing contract